sergioespana/openESEA/README.txt

 openESEA is a model-driven ethical, social and environmental accounting tool.

+This project is steered by University of Utrecht.
+We welcome collaboration with organisations and individuals.

 The tool has a front end and a back end.
 Each folder has a readme file that explains the installation procedure.

 At this very moment, there are two branches of this tool: